MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP36 - "I will be Flabbergasted" with Logan Moore.md

 URL: https://maxfrequency.net/mfp-36
 permalink: mfp-36
 ---
+# MFP36 - "I will be Flabbergasted" with Logan Moore

 Logan Moore and Max celebrate 10 years of Keigh-3 style predictions.
 I know I said 8 years on the show.
 Math is hard.

 <audio controls>